Guía de grosores de hilo y ovillos (estándares internacionales)

 1. What does the thickness of a thread mean?

-3. How to know the thickness if you don't have a label
+3. How to tell the thickness if there's no label

-5. How to adapt a pattern to another thickness
+5. How to adapt a pattern to a different thickness

 6. Frequently Asked Questions